rhinobase/raftyui/apps/docs/app/(docs)/docs/components/tooltip/page.md

 ---
 title: Tooltip
-pageTitle: Tooltip - Rafty UI
+nextjs:
+  metadata:
+    title: Tooltip
     description: A popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.
 ---

 A popup that displays information related to an element when the element receives keyboard focus or the mouse hovers over it.